open-data-fabric/open-data-fabric/open-data-fabric.md

 - [RFC-012: Recommend base16 encoding](/rfcs/012-recommend-base16-encoding.md)

 ### Aliases and References
 Formats described below provide human-friendly ways to refer to a certain dataset.
 Note that they are only meaningful within the boundaries of a [Repository](#repository).
-Unlike [Dataset IDs](#unique-identitifiers) they are are not collision-free and mutable.
+Unlike [Dataset IDs](#unique-identitifiers) they are not collision-free and mutable.

 Depending on the context we differentiate the following types of references:
 - **Local Format** - used to refer to a dataset within a local workspace (can be single- and multi-tenant)